 As a global business, we are subject to complex laws and regulations in the U.S. and other countries in which we operate.
 These laws and regulations relate to a number of aspects of our business, including import and export controls, the payment of taxes, employment and labor relations, fair competition, data privacy protections, securities regulation, anit-money laundering, anti-corruption, economic sanctions and other regulatory requirements affecting trade and investment.
 The application of these laws and regulations to our business is often unclear and may sometimes conflict.
 Compliance with these laws and regulations may involve significant costs or require changes in our business practices that result in reduced revenue and profitability.
 A failure to comply could also result in significant fines, damages and other criminal sanctions against us, our officers, employees, joint venture partners or strategic partners, prohibitions or additional requirements on the conduct of our business and damage to our reputation.
 Further, we could be charged with wrongdoing for any violation of such laws and regulations by our agents, local partners or joint ventures, even though such parties may not be subject to the applicable statutes.
 Failure by us or one of our joint ventures or strategic partners to comply with applicable export and trade practice laws could result in civil or criminal penalties and suspension or termination of export privileges.
 Certain violations of law could also result in suspension or debarment from government contracts.
-We incur additional legal compliance costs associated with our global regulations may also affect how we conduct our operations and structure our investments and could limit our ability to enforce our rights.
+We incur additional legal compliance costs associated with our global regulations may also affect how we conduct our operations and other guidance could result in higher expenses and payments.
+Uncertainty relating to such laws or regulations may also affect how we conduct our operations and structure our investments and could limit our ability to enforce our rights.